ralfpinheiro/front-end-developer-take-home/README.md

-Trackloop's Front End Take Home Project
+Chaintrack's Front End Take Home Project
 ===

 Hey Front End developer.
 Welcome.
 Your mission, should you choose to accept it, is to carve out 2 hours and complete the tasks outline below.